-This webinar is free and open to members of the Baker Institute Roundtable with the link included in their email invitation.
-The webinar will be hosted on Zoom, and additional registration information will be distributed via email.
+This webinar was free and open to members of the Baker Institute Roundtable with the link included in their email invitation.
 For information about membership, please contact us at 713-348-4945 or firstname.lastname@example.org.

 Kristian Coates Ulrichsen, Ph.D., is a Baker Institute fellow for the Middle East.
 Working across the disciplines of political science, international relations and international political economy, his research examines the changing position of Persian Gulf states in the global order, as well as the emergence of longer-term, nonmilitary challenges to regional security.
 Previously, he worked as senior Gulf analyst at the Gulf Center for Strategic Studies between 2006 and 2008 and as co-director of the Kuwait Program on Development, Governance and Globalization in the Gulf States at the London School of Economics (LSE) from 2008 until 2013.
 Coates Ulrichsen has published extensively on the Gulf.
 His most recent books include “The Gulf States in International Political Economy” (Palgrave Macmillan, 2015) and “The United Arab Emirates: Power, Politics, and Policymaking” (Routledge, 2016).
 Coates Ulrichsen’s articles have appeared in numerous academic journals, including Global Policy and the Journal of Arabian Studies, and he consults regularly on Gulf issues for Oxford Analytica and the Norwegian Peacebuilding Resource Center.
 He also writes regularly for the Economist Intelligence Unit, Open Democracy, and Foreign Policy, and authors a monthly column for Gulf Business News and Analysis.
 Coates Ulrichsen holds a doctorate in history from the University of Cambridge.